ribtoks/code-jamming/_posts/2019-09-25-raspberrypi-setup.md

 sudo vi /etc/fail2ban/jail.local
 ```

 As for the last command - modifying the config - it's just enough to find `[ssh]` section and set `enabled = true` and `maxretry = 6`.
-Now when somebody will try to guess the password by DDoS'ing port 22, `fail2ban` will help.
+Now when somebody will try to guess the password by DDoS'ing port 22, `fail2ban` will ban them for a couple of minutes.

 #### Update